Heading

 But … I want the second paragraph!

-If that still bothers you, you can refer to the beginning of the second paragraph using an index of 2 in parentheses on the Paragraphs collection like so:
+If that explanation still bothers you, you could instead refer to the beginning of the second paragraph using an index of 2 in parentheses on the Paragraphs collection like so:

 Selection.Paragraphs(2).Range.Start